 This pays for medical expenses for you, your household members, and passengers over and above amounts covered by Personal Injury Protection no matter who causes the accident.
 The minimum amount is $5,000.
 Minimal Medical Payments coverage is relatively inexpensive, but it still may not be a good option if you have a good health plan.
 Increasing medical payments coverage to a high limit—say, $25,000—is also relatively inexpensive.
 But your money would likely be better spent on a more comprehensive health insurance policy, since good health insurance coverage would protect you and your family from catastrophic expenses caused by any disease or injury that might befall you, and not merely cover limited amounts of expenses resulting from injuries that involve automobiles.

 This pays for damage to your car after a collision, less any applicable deductible, no matter who causes the accident.
 If your car is financed, your lender may require this coverage.

 Most policyholders have $500 deductibles, but you can select a different amount.
 You can lower your premium substantially by choosing a larger deductible.
-As this figure shows, our illustrative policyholder would usually lower his or her total premium by about 10 percent by increasing collision and comprehensive deductibles from $500 to $1,000.
+Most policyholders will save about 10 percent per year by increasing their collision and comprehensive deductibles from $500 to $1,000.

 To determine the amount of deductible that is right for you, decide how much you can afford to pay out of pocket in the event of an accident or loss for which you are at fault, or the other driver is unidentified.
 It doesn’t make sense to buy insurance of any kind—including comprehensive coverage (described below) and PIP coverage (described above)—for expenses that would not be catastrophic.
 (Insurance generally costs more than the company’s expected payout for losses because the insurer must charge you not only for the losses but also for sales commissions, administrative expenses, claims-handling expenses, fraud losses, and other costs.)